 Each year 10,000 fires begin in homes across America due to improper candle usage according to the National Candle Association.
 A study by the U.S. Consumer Product Safety Commission suggests that 85 percent of candle fires could be avoided if consumers followed three basic safety rules:

 - Never burn a candle on or near anything that might catch fire.

 - Keep candles out of the reach of children and pets.

 Get Your Furnace Inspected before It Gets Cold

 A furnace inspection will catch any fire hazards like loose electrical wires or pilot light issues before they become dangerous.
-In addition to scheduling regular maintenance, remember to change the air filter and make sure no combustible materials are stored near the furnace.
+In addition to scheduling regular HVAC maintenance, remember to change the air filter and make sure no combustible materials are stored near the furnace.

 If You Use Space Heaters or Fireplaces, Use Caution

 Before flipping on the space heater, read the directions.
 Leave at least three feet of space around any space heaters and be sure to turn them off when the room is empty.